mavens-group/mavens-group.github.io/content/authors/Karunakaran/_index.md

 user_groups:
   - Alumni (Researchers)
 ---
-Karunakaran M is a Research Scholar in the MAVENs group at the [Department of Physics and Nanotechnology](https://www.srmist.edu.in/department/department-of-physics-and-nanotechnology/), [SRMIST, KTR](https://www.srmist.edu.in).
-His research integrates *ab initio* density functional theory (DFT), the Korringa–Kohn–Rostoker coherent potential approximation (KKR–CPA), and Monte Carlo simulations with machine learning approaches to analyse the electronic, magnetic, and thermodynamic properties of functional materials.
+Dr Karunakaran M is the **first** PhD graduate of the MAVENs.
+He successfully defended his doctoral thesis in 2025, following a research programme focused on computational and theoretical materials science for energy- and spin-based applications.

-Karunakaran focuses on Heusler alloys for sustainable technologies, including magnetocaloric cooling and spintronic applications.
-He investigates how chemical disorder and strategic doping tune electronic and magnetic behaviour, contributing to advanced materials development for green-energy systems.
+His doctoral work employed *ab initio* density functional theory alongside advanced techniques such as the Korringa–Kohn–Rostoker coherent potential approximation (KKR–CPA), Monte Carlo simulations, and data-driven analysis to examine the effects of chemical disorder, alloying, and controlled doping on the electronic, magnetic, and thermodynamic properties of functional materials.

-He publishes in peer-reviewed journals and presents at national and international conferences.
-Karunakaran mentors undergraduate students in scientific computation and communication.
+During his PhD, Dr Karunakaran made sustained contributions to the understanding of Heusler and related alloy systems, with particular emphasis on materials relevant to magnetocaloric refrigeration and spintronic technologies.
+His research demonstrated how compositional tuning under realistic disorder conditions can enhance Curie temperatures, stabilise magnetic phases, and improve functional performance.
+These findings were reported in peer-reviewed journals spanning applied physics, solid-state chemistry, and magnetism, reflecting a careful balance between fundamental insight and application-oriented materials design.
+As an alumnus of the MAVENs group, his work exemplifies the group’s interdisciplinary approach to computational materials research and establishes a strong foundation for future doctoral research within the group.